[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 1. Objective: Website Traffic or Engagement

 This is the lightest type of action.
 As a result, brand recognition and trust aren’t major hurdles for campaigns with these When you create a campaign, one of the first things you'll do is select an objective.
-The campaign objective is the ultimate goal for your Facebook ad.
+The campaign objective is your ultimate goal.
 Your selection will impact options, including optimization and delivery.
 Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
 More.

 I promote every new blog post that I publish.
 Here’s an example…

 You can bet that once I publish this very post you’re reading, I’ll promote it, too!